HighNESS Conceptual Design Report: Volume I: Conclusions

 To guide the optimization of the cold source, the HighNESS project included a design of a small suite of conceptual instruments that takes advantage of the increased source intensity.
 The suite included two SANS instruments -- one using a conventional design and one based on focusing with Wolter optics -- as well as an imaging instrument.
 The performance of these instruments were evaluated with different proposed models for the source, and the results were considered when deciding which source models to pursue further.
 With the current design of the cold source it was found that the Wolter optics based SANS instrument in particular would have world-leading capabilities with impressive flux, bandwidth, minimum $Q$, and resolution simultaneously.
 The larger source also allowed for a simple pinhole imaging beamline that would have a large homogeneous field of view, still offering modest wavelength resolution for advanced imaging techniques, and thus complementing the ESS instrument ODIN, which is under construction.

 In addition to the cold source developments, the HighNESS project aimed to ambitiously extend the range of available neutrons for ESS users into the VCN and UCN ranges.
 The project achieved significant results in both of these areas.
-Let's first discuss the VCNs.

 The desire for an intense source of VCNs has been a longstanding aspiration within the user community, spanning at least two decades.
 The realization of such a source has faced challenges primarily due to the lack of knowledge regarding the properties of low-temperature materials, which were considered the most promising candidates for such a source.
 To enable reliable Monte Carlo simulations and, consequently, the design of a neutron source, the availability of thermal scattering cross-section libraries is essential.
 In the HighNESS project, these libraries were developed for candidate VCN moderator and reflector materials, including deuterated clathrate hydrates and nanodiamonds.
 Additionally, new libraries for solid deuterium were developed through collaboration with another EU program called EURIZON.
 The development of these libraries stands as a significant achievement within the HighNESS project.
 It can be deemed a major breakthrough in the field of source design.
 HighNESS has not only created these thermal scattering libraries but also made them readily accessible to the community, adhering to the open-source policy outlined in the project proposal.
 This step was taken to ensure the wider dissemination of the project's outcomes.
 This contribution unfolded during a period of notably vibrant development, partly due to recent advancements in compact neutron source design.